Examples of Negative Thoughts in People with Mental Illness

 Examples of Negative Thoughts: The CBT Model

 The CBT model works on the basis that surface thoughts are not to blame for negativity – it’s our emotional reaction that causes us to feel anxious or stressed.
-You have a thought, which leads to negative emotions, which leads to negative behaviors and physical symptoms.
+You have a thought, which leads to negative emotions, which leads to negative behaviors and physical symptoms of mental illness.

 Thought – Emotion – Behavior – Physical symptoms